 I’m no newbie to the sector – I’ve spent 15 years’ in education management and delivery in early childhood, secondary and tertiary sectors.
 I’m passionate about using current theory and research to be innovative and create new ways of learning and leading.

-Of course, my most important gig is being mum to Gus (4) and Jack (6).
+Of course, my most important gig is being mum to Jack, Gus and Ella.
 They teach me patience and gratitude every day and are the driving force behind why Tiny Nation exists.
 Read more about My Why here.

 Hey there, I’m Wendy White, Head of Early Learning at Tiny Nation.
 I’m a passionate early childhood teacher with over 20 years’ experience.
 I’ve worked right across the sector – in kindergartens, childcare centres and, most recently, in home-based services.